roshantaneja/School_Notes/Hebrew Scriptures/Unit 4 - Prophet Project/The Book Of Ezekiel.md

 _The prophet Ezekiel is one of four Major Prophets along with [**Isaiah**](https://biblescripture.net/Isaiah.html), [**Jeremiah**](https://biblescripture.net/Jeremiah.html), and [**Daniel**](https://biblescripture.net/Daniel.html) in [**Hebrew**](https://biblescripture.net/Hebrew.html) Scripture, our Old Testament of the [**Bible**](https://biblescripture.net/Bible.html).
 The priest Ezekiel was the first prophet to be called by God outside of Israel during the Babylonian Exile.
 Deported to Babylon by the river Chebar in 597 BC, Ezekiel -_ **יְחֶזְקֵאל** _- was truly an exilic prophet, who foresaw both the Fall of Jerusalem in 586 BC, but also the Restoration of Israel and the Temple.

-The central figure in the Book of Ezekiel is **God**.
-Chapter 1 of the book opens with a unique vision of the glory of the LORD (1:28).
+The central figure in the Book of Ezekiel is **God**. ## CHAPTER 1 of the book opens with a unique vision of the glory of the LORD (1:28).
 The phrase_ "You shall know that I am the LORD" _recurs 33 times throughout the text beginning at 6:7.
 While he punishes Israel for their idolatry and disobedience, his love for his creation mankind prevails in the end.
 God the Creator calls Ezekiel "Son of Man" 93 times.
-The Book of Ezekiel is generally divided into five parts: the Call of the Prophet (Chapters 1-3); Judgement until the Siege of Jerusalem (4-24); Judgement and Condemnation of Nations (25-32); Salvation for Israel (33-39); and the Restoration of Israel and the Temple (40-48).
+The Book of Ezekiel is generally divided into five parts: the Call of the Prophet (## CHAPTERs 1-3); Judgement until the Siege of Jerusalem (4-24); Judgement and Condemnation of Nations (25-32); Salvation for Israel (33-39); and the Restoration of Israel and the Temple (40-48).

 The Book is both esoteric and fascinating in many ways, such as the description of his prophetic call.
 His reference to the prophet as Watchman for Israel (3 and 33) serves as an admonition for all of us to be watchmen for our own lives and our loved ones, as well as for our neighbor.
-Cherubim, of the higher order of [**Angels**](https://maryourmother.net/Angels.html), figure in the Book: the Glory of the LORD left the Temple of Jerusalem and rested upon the Cherubim (10:18).
-Chapter 11:14-21 speaks of God's future Restoration of the Exiles.
+Cherubim, of the higher order of [**Angels**](https://maryourmother.net/Angels.html), figure in the Book: the Glory of the LORD left the Temple of Jerusalem and rested upon the Cherubim (10:18). ## CHAPTER 11:14-21 speaks of God's future Restoration of the Exiles.
 Ezekiel mentions three Biblical figures in a row as men of righteousness, Noah, Daniel, and Job (14:14 and 14:20).
 Ezekiel utilizes the parable_ **מָשָׁל** _- mashal - to convey his message, as seen in the Parable of the Two Eagles and Vine (17), and the Parable of the Pot (24).
 Ezekiel records the death of his wife in 24:18.
 God promises that, after his people have been led astray, He himself will shepherd his sheep (34:11-16), and give them a new heart and a new spirit (36:24-28).

-His Vision of the Dry Bones in Chapter 37 as a symbol of the Restoration of Israel - and the Resurrection of the Dead - is perhaps the best known passage of Ezekiel.
+His Vision of the Dry Bones in ## CHAPTER 37 as a symbol of the Restoration of Israel - and the Resurrection of the Dead - is perhaps the best known passage of Ezekiel.

 Ezekiel of all the prophets is noteworthy for providing the timing of events.
 In the traditional way, Ezekiel noted the time of the fall of Jerusalem in 33:21, "on the fifth day of the tenth month, in the twelfth year of our exile."